Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## mTLS connections and Trust Anchor {#trustanchor}

-All connections between Inways and Outways and all connections with the Directory use Mutual Transport Layer Security (mTLS) with X.509 certificates.
-All components in the Group are configured to accept the same (Sub-) Certificate Authority (CA) as Trust Anchor.
+Connections between Inways and Outways and connections with the Directory use Mutual Transport Layer Security (mTLS) with X.509 certificates.
+Components in the Group are configured to accept the same (Sub-) Certificate Authority (CA) as Trust Anchor.
 The Trust Anchor is a Trusted Third Party that ensures the identity of all Peers by issuing `Subject.organization` and `Subject.serialnumber` [@!RFC5280, section 4.1.2.6](https://www.rfc-editor.org/rfc/rfc5280#section-4.1.2.6) in each certificate.

 !---
 ![mTLS Connections](mtls-connections.svg "mTLS Connections")